multiagentcoordinationprotocol/python-sdk/docs/architecture.md

 All communication is **client-initiated**.
 The runtime never calls back into the SDK.
 If you need runtime-driven behavior, run a Python agent as a separate process that polls or streams from the runtime.

+For how the runtime processes each RPC internally, see [Runtime Architecture § Request flow](https://github.com/multiagentcoordinationprotocol/runtime/blob/main/docs/architecture.md#request-flow-send-rpc).

 ## Data flow for a typical session

 ```